twattley/udacity_ds_and_algorithms/Group Directory/group_directory_explanation.md

+## Design:
-a recursive algorithm has been used for the group directory, this was similar to the file recursion in that the input space is unknown and a traversal style algorithm is the best fir for this type of problem
+A recursive algorithm is used for the file search as the input is unknown and a recursive structure will be suitable as this problem although about files is identical to tree traversal and it will simply traverse all parts of the tree

-time complexity is again linear for both the time and space, growing proportionally with the input
+## Time Complexity
+in terms of time complexity the time taken to excute depends on the number of directories so can be described as 0(sd * n) where sd equals sub directories

+## Space Complexity
+space complexity is order 0(n), the number of call frames put onto the stack linearly related to input